IBM-Bluemix-Docs/java/microprofile-metrics.md

 # Metrics with MicroProfile
 {: #mp-metrics}

-MicroProfile provides a Metrics capability that lets you use simple annotations to add custom metrics to your application.
-You just add the `mpMetrics-1.1` feature to your `server.xml` to enable this.
-Note you can optionally also add the `monitor-1.0` feature, if you'd like additional app server specific metrics (like about JDBC connection pools, for example).
+MicroProfile provides a Metrics capability for adding custom metrics to your application by using simple annotations.
+To enable this feature, add the `mpMetrics-1.1` feature to your `server.xml`.
+You can optionally add the `monitor-1.0` feature if you'd like to see more app server-specific metrics (like about JDBC connection pools, for example).

 Import the `@Counted` annotation to create a simple counter: